-Do I need to wear a mask they whole time, including when face down?
+Do I need to wear a mask the whole time, including when face down?
 If I'm vaccinated do I still need to wear a mask?
 Can I adjust my mask so it is not covering my nose and or mouth during treatment?

-As per Public Health mandate, mask wearing is mandatory while you are inside in public spaces.
+As per recommendation by the Provincial Health Officer, we are still requiring mask usage for both patients and RMTs.
 This means that you are required to properly wear your mask 100% of the time while you are in the clinic, including for the duration of your treatment.
 If you are uncomfortable lying face down with your mask on, your therapist would be happy to discuss other options for positioning with you.
 Masks deemed appropriate for treatment include double layer cloth masks with either a removable or built in filter, or surgical/medical grade masks.
 Gaiters, single or dual layer fabric masks without filters, face shields, masks with exhalation vents or improperly fitting masks, are not acceptable within the clinic.

 WHY IS A COMMUNICABLE DISEASE SCREENING STILL NECESSARY?

 "It's not your responsibility to screen me for symptoms of illness, why are you still doing this?"